 EPCR for graduating high school seniors and undergraduate students

 The EPCR summer program provides mentored, high-quality, cancer-focused research experiences for graduating high school seniors and undergraduate students.
-This program is especially for students who belong to a population underrepresented in medicine.
+Students from medically underserved populations are encouraged to apply.

 Participants will develop skills to think analytically and critically; design, perform and troubleshoot experiments; interpret research data; formulate new ideas; and propose meaningful strategies for testing those ideas through experiments with guidance from mentors.